 - 2. To the extent that the continuing lower success levels among African American students is part of a pattern, department faculty need assistance in understanding the issues, determining more effective strategies to address them, and it may be very important to find ways to provide specific institutional support to programs targeting the success of African American students enrolling in Music courses.
 Our efforts to obtain such support two years ago were not successful, but we will try again in the next year.
 (Can we prescribe specific practices in this regard?) - 3.
 The predictable and undeniable results of ongoing deep reductions to Music full-time FTEF, reductions to overall department FTEF, the increasing percentage of part-time faculty teaching music classes, the serious and ongoing reductions in the breadth and availability of music classes include exactly the sort of decrease in student success rates that we see among all students and especially among students who face greater academic challenges.
-It is critical to keep this realization at the forefront as the institution considers the effects of changes to program staffing, scheduling, and funding.
-Restoration of faculty and staff positions is critical to student success, especially among students who face other academic challenges. - 4.
-As described elsewhere in this review, we again note that we have been unable to increase diversity among music faculty while the overall FTEF continues be restricted, full time faculty positions are not replaced, and there are few or no opportunities to diversify the part time music faculty.
-When faculty positions are finally restored, the Music department has made a commitment to increasing its diversity. - III.D Departmental Equity Planning and Progress: Based on data from Instructional Research from the 2015-16 year, our "most vulnerable" student cohort appears to be African American students whose success rates are below the 60% threshold.
+It is critical to keep this realization at the forefront as the institution considers the effects of changes to program staffing,

+III.D Departmental Equity Planning and Progress: Based on data from Instructional Research from the 2016-2017 year, our "most vulnerable" student cohort appears to be African American students whose success rates are below the 60% threshold.
+It should be noted, however, that success for this group was at its highest rate of any previous reporting year during the 2016-17 period.
 We have described some of our specific responses to this concern earlier in section III of this report.

 The department has seen significant improvement in overall student success rate among all students, including students in targeted groups.
-During the most recent year for which data are available, the success rate for targeted students in Music rose from the previous 61% level to 68%, which is virtually the same now as the college rate.
+Compared to the 2012-13 year, the success rate for targeted students in Music rose from the previous 61% level to 68% in 2015-16; although, as noted in IIIC, we have experienced some loss in success 2016-17 year.